 While boarding this flight an hour back, i was filled with an unusual nostalgia.
-It felt like yesterday, when with a blink of an eye, I had decided to move to Germany for time indefinite, along with my baby, just to be with my husband.
-I left my house in Mumbai, took a sabbatical from work, packed my world in three bags and landed at Constance within 2 weeks after Mayra turned one.
+It felt like yesterday, when with a blink of an eye, I had decided to move in here for time indefinite, so that we could all live together as a family.
+Quickly wrapping up my life in Mumbai – I took a sabbatical from work, I packed my world in three bags and landed here within 2 weeks after Mayra turned one.

 So while I was still coming to terms with my new way of life, we started to travel, and travel quite extensively.
 It was possible because Sandee could work remote and we didnt yet have a permanent dwelling which saved us a lot of monies( Paying huge rents living in Dadar, Mumbai dug huge holes in our pockets when we were in India).

 Our first was an 8 day trip to Paris which ended at a mutual consensus that ” We gotta travel.
 Because that made us happy.”
 And since then, we managed to travel through 11 countries over the past 6 months and the complete experience has been way too rewarding and invigorating.

 With an urge to share my travel stories with you all, I started travel blogging and became an active instagrammer posting my travel updates with the pictures of places I visited and writing about it drawing parallels with my experiences of life otherwise.
 But behind this seemingly wonderful times, that was posted on social media, there was a life that we led privately, which was full of learnings, revelations, surprises and occasional melancholy.
 This experience has opened up our minds and hearts and has changed us ( Esp.me) tremendously as individuals in many different ways.
 And as i always say – every experience has a story worth a thousand words, deserving to be shared, I have penned down my thoughts on – how becoming a DIGITAL NOMAD FAMILY has changed our perspective of a Great life, that we all aspire for.
 It would be a long read before you are done.
 Do bear with me 🙂.